dgraph-io/dgraph/wiki/content/deploy/index.md

 * Is each dgraph instance in the cluster [set up correctly]({{< relref "#running-dgraph">}})?
 * Will each instance be accessible to all peers on `workerport`?
-* Is `groups.conf` configured to shard the predicates to groups correctly?
 * Does each node have a unique ID on startup?
 * Has `--bindall=true` been set for networked communication?
-* Is a node serving group 0 being brought up first?
+* Is dgraphzero brought up first?
-* Is every group going to be served by at least one node?

 <!---